jcupitt/nip4/README.md

 It scales to fairly complex workflows: I've used it to develop systems with more than 10,000 cells, analyzing images of many tens of gigabytes.

+nip4 can load all workspaces from nip2, the previous version of this program.
 It has a batch mode, so you can run any image processing system you develop from the command-line and without a GUI.